High-order numerical integration on self-affine sets: Numerical experiments

 The results for the \( h \)- and \( p \)- versions of the cubature for the Barnsley fern are shown in \cref{fig:barnsley}, and for the rest of the fractals in \cref{fig:remaining}.
 We see that the \( h \)-version converges quite neatly for all the fractals in question.
-At the same time, the \( p \)-version performs slightly worse for the Cantor dust and the Barnsley fern.
-We do not know a precise reason for this (perhaps this is related to the size of the computed bounding boxes which are quite large in this case).
+At the same time, the \( p \)-version performs slightly worse for the non-symmetric Cantor dust and the Barnsley fern.
+We do not know a precise reason for this (perhaps this is related to the choice of points on a Cartesian grid, which is probably non-optimal in this case).